Nehajamdar/Pizza-Sales-Analysis/README.md

 **Total Orders and Revenue:**
 - Calculate the total number of orders placed.
--Determine the total revenue generated from pizza sales.
+- Determine the total revenue generated from pizza sales.

 **Popular Pizzas and Sizes:**
 - Identify the most commonly ordered pizza types and sizes.